Times and Prices

 Thursdays 8.00 - 15.30

-You can fund your child's pre school place using the government funded hours (see the GOVERNMENT FUNDED HOURS section below) or pay your child's place.
-The fee is inclusive of morning snack.
+You can fund your child's pre school place using the government funded hours (see the GOVERNMENT FUNDED HOURS section below) or pay for your child's place.
+The fee is inclusive of breakfast (if required) and morning snack.

 You will be sent an invoice once a term, detailing the funded/paid for hours.